-Exporters of seeds planting should note that prior to importing seeds for commercial release in Ukraine, each plant variety has to be registered with the State Service on Right Protection for Plant Varieties in Ukraine.
-The entire registration process may take up to three years and cost the applicant (variety owner, exporter or importer) \$5,000-\$10,000 depending on the type of crop and the extensiveness of the field trials needed.
+Exporters of seeds planting should note that prior to importing seeds for commercial release in Ukraine, each plant variety has to be registered with the State Veterinary and Phytosanitary Service of Ukraine.
+However the State Register of Seed Producers is maintained by the State Agricultural Inspection of Ukraine.
+The entire registration process may take up to three years and cost the applicant (variety owner, exporter or importer) USD

+5,000-10,000 depending on the type of crop and the extent of the field trials needed.
 This charge includes expenses needed for field trials and the maintenance of the variety in the Registry in Ukraine.
-Currently only a few U.S. corn and sunflower hybrids are included in the State Registry of Plant Varieties in Ukraine.
+Currently only a few U.S. corn and sunflower hybrids are included in the State Registry of Approved Varieties.
+Seeds for testing imports are subject to preliminary import notification as stipulated by the Cabinet of Minster's Decree 436 Attachment 6.